Michael0812/ocean-pollution/README.md

 In this section the user can find several solutions on how to save our planet.
 This is not just about oceans, but about every sphere of our lives.
 Each of us should change a few habits in our life and start to take care of the place in which we lives, if not for us we have to do this for our children and future generations.

 #### Support
 This section is connected to [Greenpeace](https://www.greenpeace.org.uk/support-us/).
 The user has the option of going to the next page by pressing **Support Us**.
-Users has the opportunity to support organizations seeking to improve life on our planet
+Users has the opportunity to support organizations seeking to improve life on our planet.

-**Working together, we can change the current course and chart a sustainable future** Users should feel that they are not alone and each of us adding a small brick can save the earth
+**Working together, we can change the current course and chart a sustainable future** Users should feel that they are not alone and each of us adding a small brick can save the earth.

 #### Footer
 Logo inside the footer is connected to [Plastic Ocean](https://plasticoceans.org) website.